ska-telescope/ska-oso-pht-services/README.md

 poetry shell
 ```

-To build a new Docker image for the OET, run
+To build a new Docker image for the PHT, run

 ```
 make oci-build